 In late 2018, 3 consorzi – the Consorzio Tutela d’Asti, Consorzio Tutela Barbera d’Asti e Vini del Monferrato and Consorzio Tutela Brachetto d’Acqui – combined to create a 3-day press visit to the region, to learn more about the key styles.

-This profile is based heavily on that, coupled with a visit we made ourselves in 2017, to pioneer of quality Barbera d’Asti, “Braida” de Giacomo Bologna, who will be profiled separately.
+This profile is based heavily on that, coupled with a visit we made ourselves in 2017, to pioneer of quality Barbera d’Asti, “Braida” de Giacomo Bologna, whom I have profiled separately.

 The programme included masterclasses on each of the 3 distinctive categories, as well as a range of walkaround tastings and some wines available with lunches and dinners, to taste different producers’ offerings.